crhwebdev-courses/hooks-simple/docs/README.md

+# HOOKS-SIMPLE

+A project to demonstrate React hooks for the Udemy course Modern React with Redux.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts